evolvingwild/evolving-hockey/README.md

       - Note: The original source has been taken down
       - Note: We do not maintain this scraper.
 Please use our new scraper found in the EH_scrape_functions.R script
   + Shiny_All_Functions.R includes all functions needed to create stats for <a href="https://evolving-hockey.com/" target="_blank">Evolving-Hockey.com</a>
+      - Note: This script is being replaced and is no longer maintained
   + Shiny_All_Stats.R runs the functions for new data
+      - Note: This script is being replaced and is no longer maintained
   + Misc_Functions.R houses additional functions that could be useful